Playing Around: Sports in Buenos Aires

 Argentina produces some of the best polo players and polo ponies in the world.
 Due to the expense of playing the sport, the polo scene is exclusively high society.
 Polo players enjoy a playboy lifestyle in Argentina and abroad.
 Argentina has been the world champions since 1949.

-Where to play: LandingPadBA.com can sign you up for Polo lessons, or get you tickets to organized games.
+Where to try polo?: Sign up for the full polo lessons.
 All levels are welcome, even the folks that don’t know how to ride a horse.
-Polo Elite will provide transportation to and from the polo fields in Ezeiza (area near the international airport), horses, gear and professional instruction.
-A two part, one day lesson costs $300 pesos.
+A nice asado will be served for lunch and you’ll get a full day out in the countryside at a large polo focused estancia.
+For a more short and sweet experience, the half day polo lessons provide transportation to and from the polo fields in Ezeiza (area near the international airport), horses, gear and professional instruction.

 Where to watch: